 (Dialogue continues as SCARLET gives her coat to COOK.
-She looks positively Hollywood.
+She looks positively Hollywood in a provocative dress.
 If she wasn't such a broad, she'd be classy.)

 (GREEN also hands his coat to COOK.)

 WADSWORTH.
 (To PLUM:) How was your drive?